nikosportolos/dart_package/README.md

 ## Examples

-You can try the **data_package** GitHub Action using the workflows in the [examples](https://github.com/nikosportolos/data_package/tree/main/examples/workflows) folder.
+You can try the **dart_package** GitHub Action using the workflows in the [examples](https://github.com/nikosportolos/dart_package/tree/main/examples/workflows) folder.

 - ### Pull-request workflow